Paul A. Shackel: Research projects

-Shackel participated in the Archaeology in Annapolis project and earned his PhD in 1987, examining archaeological materials, probate inventories, and courtesy/etiquette guide books.
+Shackel participated in the Archaeology in Annapolis project and earned his Ph.D. in 1987, examining archaeological materials, probate inventories, and courtesy/etiquette guidebooks.
 His dissertation examines the development of personal discipline and its relationship to the advent of the Industrial Revolution and the development of capitalism.

-In 1989 Shackel began working for Harpers Ferry National Historical Park as an archaeologist and he was part of a larger program related to the restoration of Lower Town Harpers Ferry.
+In 1989 Shackel began working for Harpers Ferry National Historical Park as an archaeologist, and he was part of a large program related to the restoration of Lower Town Harpers Ferry.
 His extensive work at Harpers Ferry delves into issues of class and labor and has resulted in several books and articles.
-In 1996 Shackel came to the University of Maryland where he served as PI or Co-PI on several projects with the National Park Service.
+In 1996, Shackel came to the University of Maryland, where he served as PI or Co-PI on several projects with the National Park Service.

 In 2002 he helped to initiate a long-term archaeology project at New Philadelphia, Illinois, a multi-racial town that was founded by a freed African American in 1836.
-In the 1860s the railroad bypassed New Philadelphia and by the 1920s it was virtually abandoned.
-In 2002 and 2003 the University of Maryland partnered with the Illinois State Museum (ISM), the University of Illinois (UI), and the friends group, the New Philadelphia Association (NPA), to perform an archaeological survey of the land.
-In 2004, the University of Maryland received a 3-year National Science Foundation Research Experiences for Undergraduates award that allowed Shackel to partner with UI and ISM to train undergraduates in archaeology and explore issues of race, class and ethnicity on the Illinois western frontier.
+In the 1860s, the railroad bypassed New Philadelphia, and by the 1920s, it was virtually abandoned.
+In 2002 and 2003, the University of Maryland partnered with the Illinois State Museum (ISM), the University of Illinois (UI), and the friend's group, the New Philadelphia Association (NPA), to perform an archaeological survey of the land.
+In 2004, the University of Maryland received a 3-year National Science Foundation Research Experiences for Undergraduates award that allowed Shackel to partner with UI and ISM to train undergraduates in archaeology and explore issues of race, class, and ethnicity on the Illinois western frontier.
 New Philadelphia was placed on the National Register of Historic Places in 2005 and was designated as a National Historic Landmark in 2009.
-The Archaeological Conservancy is currently working to help preserve the land, and in 2014 a bill passed in the U.S. Senate and the United States House of Representatives to perform a Special Resource Study to determine the feasibility of making New Philadelphia a National Park.
-The site is currently being considered for National Park status.
+Helping to preserve the site, in 2010 The Archaeological Conservancy purchased 9 acres of the townsite.
+In 2014 a bill passed in the U.S. Senate and the United States House of Representatives to perform a Special Resource Study to determine the feasibility of making New Philadelphia a National Park.
+In December 2022, the site became the 424th National Park, and it is now known as New Philadelphia National Historic Site.